 Over the course of the weekend some very powerful machinery

 will compete for championship points on two of the most challenging; yet technically different hills.
-The Corkscrew is traditionally run on Saturday, and Ballyallaban hill on Sunday, both of these hills are regarded by any drivers to be among the most challenging and entertaining.
+The Scalp Hill is traditionally run on Saturday, and Ballyallaban hill on Sunday, both of these hills are regarded by any drivers to be among the most challenging and entertaining.

-The Corkscrew Hill; well the name says it all!
-With its succession of tight hairpin bends it is a real technical challenge for the drivers.
-Speed is but one part of the equation; you really need very precise smooth driving to get the best out of this hill, Local driver Sylvie Mullins in his 600+BHP Gould GR37 holds the record for this hill and he is stunning to watch in action.
+The Scalp Hill is a fast technical challenge for the drivers.
+Speed is but one part of the equation; you really need very precise smooth driving to get the best out of this hill, be sure to watch out for Local driver Sylvie Mullins in his 600+BHP Gould GR37 and he is stunning to watch in action.

 On Sunday the drivers take on Ballyallaban hill, and although the hill has been shortened (Booo!) it is still a hill with a fearsome reputation of being a car-breaker.
 The road surface is very abrasive and bumpy, and in places drops of thirty-feet or more lie

 beyond its granite stone walls.
 The tight hairpin bends are off camber and very bumpy and the drivers really have to work hard to keep all four wheels planted on the road and the smallest of mistakes can be very costly indeed.

 There are lots of safe viewing spots on Ballyallaban hill, but again we recommend you get there early and obey the Marshals instructions at all times.